By Greg Ball, President of Ball Media Innovations

 4. Know your event schedule and schedule set-up/test/breakdown time for the video crew.

 In order to get the appropriate video coverage you’ll need to know the conference/convention schedule.
-One thing most people don’t realize is that the video crew will need to get into the room at least an hour before the event to set up and test the equipment.
+One thing most people don’t realize is that the video crew will need to get into the room at least an hour before the event to set up and test the equipment and audio connection.
 This must be built into the conference schedule.
 So if your first speaker is at 9 am, you’ll need to have the conference room available to the crew by 8 am.
+You’ll also need the AV company available for lighting and audio adjustments.

 Do You Need a Video Production Company for your Conference or Convention?
 Check out what makes us your best choice of video production company for your convention or conference video.